No one will tell you that labor is going to be easy. Labor means work, after all. But, there is plenty you can do ahead of time to prepare for labor.

 One of the best ways to prepare is to take a childbirth class to learn what to expect in labor.
 You will also learn:

 How to breathe, visualize, and use your labor coach

 More about how to manage pain during labor, such as epidural and other medicines

 Having a plan and knowing ways to manage pain will help you feel more relaxed and in control when the day arrives.

 Here are a few ideas that may be helpful.

-You can use the time to take a shower or warm bath and pack your bag if you haven’t packed yet.
+Use your time at home to take showers or warm baths, and pack your bag if you have not packed yet.

 Walk around the house, or sit in your baby's room until it is time to go to the hospital.